dparedesh/baseline-selection-4tops/README.md

 ttH-offline configuration.txt <list-input-files>
 ```

-Examples of config scripts are avaialable in `postProd/` subdirectory or in Framework/TTHbbAnalysis/OfflineTTHbb/share/.
+Examples of config scripts are available in `postProd/` subdirectory or in Framework/TTHbbAnalysis/OfflineTTHbb/share/.
-The required config files are 'weights.txt', 'VariablesToRead.txt', 'VariablesToSave.txt' and 'configuration.txt'
+The required config files are 'weights.txt', 'VariablesToRead.txt', 'VariablesToSave.txt', and 'configuration.txt'

 ## Framework code modifications